Take That Look Off Your Face: Song details

 The song is about a woman being told of her boyfriend's infidelity.
 The woman denies this initially, before rebuking her news-bearer (a girlfriend) with the revelation that she "knew before" and had done for some time.
 She also spends much of the song criticising her friend for rushing to break the "bad news" to her.

-Despite having been written during the creative process for Tell Me on a Sunday, the song wasn't recorded during the album's principal sessions.
+Despite having been written during the creative process for Tell Me on a Sunday, the song was not recorded during the album's principal sessions.
 Black reminded Lloyd Webber that they had missed a track, then entitled "You Must Be Mistaken".
 John Mole, the bass guitar player, improvised a part reminiscent of the arrangement style of Phil Spector, inspiring the rest of the orchestration.
 The track was recorded in one take, apart from a double tracking of the orchestra.

 A briefer 3:02 edit of the song is included on the album, however, a longer 3:29 version was released as the single.